-We recommend placing the camera and adjusting the zoom so that the frame is filled with the head and upper body of the user.
+We recommend positioning the camera either directly below or directly above the monitors, in central position, at a distance which enables capture of the entire table.
+For the USB camera, we recommend placing the camera and adjusting the zoom so that the frame is filled with the head and upper body of the user.

-For more information about the room setup, see Planning the Optimal Setup for Videoconferences on page 32.
+For more information about the room setup, see Planning the Optimal Conference Room Setup on page 32.